bluehalo/ngx-leaflet/README.md

 When the array bound to ```leafletLayers``` is changed, the directive will synchronize the layers on the map to the layers in the array.
 This includes tile layers and any added shapes.

+> **Important Note About Immutability:**
+> The ```leafletLayers```, ```leafletBaseLayers```, ```leafletLayersControl``` inputs assume the bound objects/arrays are immutable.
+> This means that mutation changes will not be detected (e.g., directly changing the value of a property in the object, pushing a Layer onto the array, etc.).
+> For changes to be detected and applied, make sure to set the bound variable to a new instance.
+> This is a performance-related design decision to avoid excessively deep-comparing the contents of these things.

 The ```leafletLayersControl``` input binding allows you to provide a set of base layers and overlay layers that can be managed within leaflet using the layers control.
 When the user manipulates the control via Leaflet, Leaflet will automatically manage the layers, but the input bound layer array isn't going to get updated to reflect those changes.